 An introductory course in programming, CMPS 122 exposes students to the concepts involved in using higher-level object-oriented programming language.
 The course will explain the programming process and give students lots of hands-on experience writing small programs during labs.

-CMPS 202: DATA STRUCTURE AND ALGORITHMS I (3 CREDITS) - PREREQUISITE: CMPS 122 INTRODUCTION TO PROGRAMMING I

-The objective of this course is introducing algorithms, algorithm complexities, basic data structures, data organizations, sorting and searching algorithms.
+CMPS 202: DATA STRUCTURE AND ALGORITHMS I (3 CREDITS) - PREREQUISITE: CMPS 122 INTRODUCTION TO PROGRAMMING I algorithm complexities, basic data structures, data organizations, sorting and searching algorithms.
 This course will also focus on the implementation details of the algorithms.